Fall 2015 Enrollment

 2. WCU Winter in Honduras: Nutrition Assessment, Education, and Service (Honduras)

 3. WCU Winter: Rafiki Africa Foundation in Kenya (Kenya)

-The Co-Curricular Portfolio is a record of a student’s involvement outside of the classroom.
-The point of the portfolio is to demonstrate that students have meaningful and impactful experiences outside of schoolwork.
-Resumes can only fit so much information, and often times the activities are limited to fit more relevant information.
-The portfolio allows students to showcase their experience in clubs, sports, service, leadership and more.
-And this says much more about a student’s overall ability and skillset.
+The Co-Curricular Portfolio is WCUPA’s way to make a meaningful record of a student’s involvement outside of the classroom.
+The point of the portfolio is to demonstrate that students have impactful experiences outside of their schoolwork.
+Résumés can only fit so much information, and so extracurricular experiences must often be excluded or abbreviated.
+The portfolio allows students to showcase their experiences in clubs, sports, service, leadership, and more.
+This detailed scope says much more about students’ overall abilities and skillsets.

 Leadership experience, especially at the collegiate level, is a valuable asset to employers and grad schools.
-Students that can demonstrate experience acting as a leader show that they are capable handling advanced roles in challenging situations.
+Students who can demonstrate experience as leaders show that they are capable handling advanced roles in challenging situations.
 Considering that leadership is a powerful skill, West Chester provides it students numerous opportunities to gain experience.